+Vermont Foliage is a spectacular site.
 During the early part of September, the shorter days and lower temperatures signal the trees to prepare for winter.
-After a long sunny summer the trees reward Vermonters and visitors alike with a breathtaking burst of colors.
+After a long sunny and beautiful Vermont summer the trees reward Vermonters and visitors alike with a breathtaking burst of colors.

-Southern Vermont's spectacular fall foliage is due to the abundance of Maple Trees - The versatile Sugar Maple not only gives us sap (for Vermont's famous Maple Syrup) in the Spring, but along with the Red Maples produce the outstanding red and orange fall colors.
-Beech, Elm, Ash and Yellow Birch add to the colorful fall display.
+Southern Vermont's spectacular fall foliage is due to the abundance of Maple Trees - The versatile Maples not only gives us sap (for Vermont's famous Maple Syrup) in the Spring, but along with the Beech, Elm, Ash and Yellow Birch gives us to the colorful fall foliage Vermont display.

-Stay in our Southern Vermont Inn; whether you hike the Jamaica State Park, drive through Southern Vermont's Scenic Route 100 and other mountain back roads or enjoy Stratton Mountain's gondola ride you will be astonished at the awesome scenery of the Fall Foliage in Vermont.
+Stay in our Southern Vermont Inn; whether you hike the Jamaica State Park, take a drive through Vermont's Route 100 and other mountain back roads or enjoy Stratton Mountain's gondola ride you will be astonished at the awesome scenery of the Fall Foliage in Vermont.

-Stay with us for you Vermont fall getaway!
+Stay with us in our Inn for your Vermont Fall getaway!

-Copyright Three Mountain Inn, a Vermont bed & breakfast.
+Copyright Three Mountain, near Stratton.
 All rights reserved.